mrbuddhu/SanganakHQ/README.md

-# Sanganak - Premium IT Solutions Boutique
+# #1 Premium IT Solutions Boutique

 A luxurious, high-end website for Sanganak - a world-class IT boutique offering Branding, UI/UX, Development, AI, and Blockchain solutions.
 Built with cutting-edge technologies and premium design principles.